loriswit/asl/superliminal.md

 - 1.10.2021.11.12
 - 1.10.2021.12.16

-Conditions: the size of UnityPlayer.dll is neither of the ones above, and the size of Assembly-CSharp.dll must be one of the following:
+Conditions: the size of UnityPlayer.dll is neither of the ones above or below, and the size of Assembly-CSharp.dll must be one of the following:
 - **1 790 464** (Steam v1.10.2021.11.5)
 - **1 799 680** (Steam v1.10.2021.11.12-858.39b)
 - **1 800 704** (Steam v1.10.2021.11.12-858.39c)
 - **1 830 912** (Steam v1.10.2021.12.16)
 - **2 350 080** (EGS v1.10.2021.11.12-858.39b & v1.10.2021.11.12-858.39c)

+### 2022

+The auto-splitter works the same as above, but the pointers are slightly different.

+Compatible game versions:

+- 1.10.2022.2.20

+Conditions: the size of UnityPlayer.dll is **27 074 560**.